Reecepbcups/cosmos-submit-tx-client/README.md

 # cosmos-submit-tx-client

 execute `go run *.go` to run.
-Make sure to change the source to use your own mnemonic, chain-id, and gRPC endpoint.
+Make sure to change the source to use your own mnemonic, chain-id, and RPC or gRPC endpoint.

 ## Example